All About The Water Cycle - How Does It Work?

 1. Why does Climate Change increase rainfall?

 Studies have concluded that 60% of the snow and rain come from the moisture from the oceans.
 Meanwhile, 40% of it came from the continents.
 These two sources were said to feed the precipitation happening in the water cycle.
-An example of it is China.
+An example of this is China.
 It gets most of its snow and rain from the waters evaporated over Eurasia.

 As the temperature increases, the rate of water evaporating also increases.
 Like boiling water in a pot: the more intense the temperature is, the faster the boiling water evaporates.